wazuh/wazuh-documentation/source/user-manual/reference/ossec-conf/syscheck.rst

 .. versionadded:: 4.2.0

-Specifies the delay (ms) when dispatching real-time modifications to avoid triggering alerts on some temporary files (like vim edits).
+Specifies the delay in milliseconds when dispatching realtime modifications to avoid triggering alerts on temporary files.

 +--------------------+-----------------------------+
 | **Default value**  | 5                           |